fortyoneplustwo/timestamp/README.md

 ## Audio recording
 The application makes use of the [MediaStream Recording API](https://developer.mozilla.org/en-US/docs/Web/API/MediaStream_Recording_API) equiped within the browser.
 Because the API does not track the duration of recorded audio, the following algorithm was implemented to compute a note's timestamp:
   - Keep track of the date when the audio recorder was last active (started/resumed) & inactive (paused/stopped).
-  - Compute the audio duration each time the recorder is inactive.
+  - Compute the audio duration each time the recorder becomes inactive.
-  - Mark the date whenever the editor goes from being empty to being not empty.
+  - Mark the date when the user starts writing a note in the editor.
   - If a note is saved, its timestamp can be computed using the above properties i.e. `dateWhenRecLastActive`, `dateWhenRecLastInactive`, `audioDuration` and `dateNoteTaken`.

  **Complexity**: O(1).